exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 ## 4. Check if a remote controlled car can finish a race

 To finish a race, a car has to be able to drive the race's distance.
 This means not draining its battery before having crossed the finish line.
-Implement the `CanFinish` function that takes a `Car` and a `Track` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`:
+Implement the `CanFinish` function that takes a `Car` and a `Track` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`.
+Assume the car is just starting the race:

 ```go
 speed := 5